Healing Yoga For Low Back Pain

 - An understanding of how the core and supporting muscles build a safety net for supporting the body from inside out

-- An adaptive and gentle asana practice to keep your lower back happy
+- An adaptive and gentle asana practice to keep your lower back happy and healthy

 - Pranayama techniques and systematic relaxation to calm nervous system and unwind out of pain